What this article entails:

-Taurine supplementation has been shown to result in significant increase in VO(2)max, exercise time to exhaustion and maximal workload.
-It also inhibits exercise induced DNA damage via down-regulation of inducible nitric oxide synthase (iNOS) and consequent reduction of nitrosative inflammation (from elevated ROS) (21, 22)
+Taurine supplementation has been shown to result in a significant increase in VO(2)max, exercise time to exhaustion and maximal workload.
+It also inhibits exercise-induced DNA damage via down-regulation of inducible nitric oxide synthase (iNOS) and consequent reduction of nitrosative inflammation (from elevated ROS) (21, 22).

-Taurine also decreases lipid peroxidation and protects against inflammation and therefor aids in preventing and recovering from muscle damage after a workout.
+Taurine also decreases lipid peroxidation and protects against inflammation and therefore aids in preventing and recovering from muscle damage after a workout.
 (23) Faster recovery from DOMS.